Toddler sisters dropped from atop 14-foot wall by smuggler at southern border, disturbing video shows

 Biden staffer blocks Ted Cruz from recording video at migrant facility in Texas

 "I'm appalled by the way these smugglers viciously dropped innocent children from a 14-foot border barrier last night.
-If not for the vigilance of our Agents using mobile technology, these two tender-aged siblings would have been exposed to the harsh elements of desert environment for hours," said El Paso Sector Chief Patrol Agent Gloria I. Chavez.
+If not for the vigilance of our Agents using mobile technology, these two tender-aged siblings would have been exposed to the harsh elements of desert environment for hours," said Chief Patrol Agent Gloria I. Chavez of the Border Patrol's El Paso sector.
 "We are currently working with our law enforcement partners in Mexico and attempting to identify these ruthless human smugglers so as to hold them accountable to the fullest extent of the law."